 Emitted laser light is classically characterized as exhibiting temporal and spatial coherence.
 Temporal coherence implies polarized light waves of a single frequency moving in phase, troughs aligned with troughs and peaks aligned with peaks.
 Spatial coherence, on the other hand, describes a narrow beam of light with minimal diffraction or divergence.
 These characteristics of laser emissions distinguish them from other high-energy emissions of light.
 Laser emissions can be precisely measured, and several terms are commonly used to describe the energy output of a laser device.
 Fluence is the term used to describe the quantity of laser energy delivered to a given area (fluence = Joules/[centimeter]2).
 Pulse energy describes the quantity of energy delivered with each individual pulse of laser light.
 Power is a term used to describe the rate at which energy is transferred, and it is expressed in watts (1 W = 1 J/s).

 Laser devices can deliver energy continuously over time (continuous mode) or in short pulses separated by intervals of time (pulsed mode).
 Most medical lasers used in dermatology operate in pulsed mode, and, conceptually, devices can be divided into categories based on wavelength and pulse duration.
 Wavelengths utilized in medical lasers include those in the ultraviolet, visible, and infrared spectra (see Table 1-1).
-Extremely short pulse durations, in the nanosecond and picosecond range, can ...
+Extremely short pulse durations, in the nanosecond and picosecond ...